 Turning the collagen trend green collagen

 As we age, our natural collagen levels begin to decline so in order to keep our skin looking young and healthy, we need to replenish it.

-Collagen is a huge skincare buzzword, so much so that a recent study showed that 44% of US women who use beauty products say they look for collagen in the products they purchase.
-Such is its appeal that even food and drink brands are starting to ‘invade’ this territory which was until now, claimed exclusively by the beauty industry.
+Collagen is a huge skin care buzzword, so much so that a recent study showed that 44% of American women who use beauty products say they look for collagen in the products they purchase.
+Such is its appeal that even food and drink brands are attempting to capitalize on the trend by marketing collagen-enhanced juices and snacks..

-But collagen is not the only ingredient algae offer.
-Algae and algae extracts, such as Kelp Sea Extract, for example, are uniquely rich in various vitamins and minerals, but even more than that, some algae – red and brown seaweed especially – are known for their antioxidant and anti-inflammatory properties.
+However, collagen is not the only ingredient algae extract can offer.
+Kelp Sea Extract, for example, is uniquely rich in various vitamins and minerals.
+Equally, some algae – red and brown seaweed especially – are known for their antioxidant and anti-inflammatory properties.

-Most skin damage is caused by oxidation, which is the exposure of your skin to elements like pollution and sun, but also to some of our not too healthy habits, like smoking or too much time in the sun or on tanning beds.
-By a simplified definition, oxidation is a process in which a compound loses electrons because its level of oxides is increased.
-This process, among other things, also significantly contributes to the aging of the skin.
+Most skin damage is caused by free radicals, which are particles created by the exposure of your skin to elements like pollution and sun.
+They’re also created by some of our not too healthy habits, like smoking or the use of tanning beds.
+These free radicals cause oxidation, which by a simplified definition, is a process in which a cell loses electrons because its level of oxides is increased.
+This process, among other things, also significantly contributes to the aging process.

 The algae extract trend is growing